Grand Tournoi Européen (Roubaix) 1911

 but it is not clear to what federation this referred (no Hungarian federation has

-as yet been confirmed to have ever been U.I.A.F.A. members) and possibly this was
+as yet been confirmed to have ever been U.I.A.F.A. members) and probably this was

-due to a confusion, as it is unclear why the U.I.A.F.A. would have considered such
+due to a confused French journalist, as it is unlikely the U.I.A.F.A. would have

-a tournament without its strongest (and founding) member federation from Bohemia.
+considered holding such a tournament without its strongest (and founding) member

 [May 25]